 The Silicon Valley Index is a nationally recognized publication that has been telling the Silicon Valley story since 1995.
-Released by Joint Venture and Silicon Valley Community Foundation every February, the indicators measure the strength of our economy and the health of our community--highlighting challenges and providing an analytical foundation for decision making.
+Released by Joint Venture every February, the indicators measure the strength of our economy and the health of our community--highlighting challenges and providing an analytical foundation for decision making.

-You can download a PDF of the entire 2014 report by clicking the cover image.
-We're also pleased to announce that the complete Index is now available on its own dynamic website at www.siliconvalleyindex.org.
+You can download a PDF of the entire 2015 report by clicking the cover image.
+We're also pleased to announce that the complete Index is available on its own dynamic website at a new location online: www.siliconvalleyindicators.org.
 There, you can click on the charts and access their underlying data.

 What is an Indicator?